You may be one of those people for whom summer is far too short.

-Sunscreen Protection – Most Now Without Titanium Dioxide!
+Effective Sunscreen Protection – Now Two out of Three Without Titanium Dioxide!

-In response to your requests, we have removed titanium dioxide from most of our sunscreen products (except Sunscreen SPF 50).
-Now, most of my Sunscreens contain only zinc oxide for active UVA and UVB ray protection.
+In response to your requests, we have removed titanium dioxide from our sunscreen products (except Sunscreen SPF 50).
+Now, most of our sunscreens contain only zinc oxide for active UVA and UVB ray protection.

-Zinc oxide has been used all over the world for over 75 years as a safe ingredient to help prevent excessive sun exposure.
+For the last 75 years, zinc oxide has been used all over the world as a safe ingredient to help prevent excessive sun exposure.

 Although you may notice a small amount of visible white on your skin when applied heavily, our zinc oxide sunscreen applies smoothly onto your skin, unlike the old pasty zinc creams that many of us may remember lifeguards wearing decades ago.

-Astaxathin is one of nature's most powerful antioxidants.
+Astaxanthin is one of nature's most powerful antioxidants that supports skin health.

 - Sunflower Oil and Wax:

-Sunflower oil is a moisturizer that contains vitamins A, D, and E. This soothing ingredient is often used to moisturize dry, weathered, and aged skin.
+Sunflower oil is a vitamin-rich, soothing moisturizer that’s used to moisturize dry, weathered and aged skin.
 Sunflower wax helps make sunscreen water-resistant without the use of petroleum products.

-Lecithin is found in the membranes of plant cells (soy).
-It is widely used in cosmetics as an emollient and water-binding agent.
+Lecithin is found in the membranes of plant cells and is used as an emollient and water-binding agent.

 - Coconut oil:

-Coconut oil has been used by islanders for hundreds of years to moisturize their skin and is likely to be mild and gentle on your skin.
+Coconut oil has been used by islanders for hundreds of years to gently moisturize skin.

-Used as an emollient, glycerine moisturizes your skin.
+Used as an emollient, glycerin moisturizes your skin.